mluukkai/webdevelopment-rails/week2.md

 and now the page works!

-Note again Rails convensions and the file location, which is defined carefully.
-Because it is a view template which is called by the ratings controller (which in turn is called exactly RatingsController), the view template is place in the directory /views/ratings.
+Note again Rails conventions and the file location, which is defined carefully.
+Because it is a view template which is called by the RatingsController, the view template is placed in the directory /views/ratings.

-Another reminder from [last week](https://github.com/mluukkai/WebPalvelinohjelmointi2015/blob/master/web/viikko1.md#kontrollerin-ja-viewien-yhteys): the <code>index</code> controll method renders the index view (which is located in the appropriate directory) at the end of the execution by default.
+Another reminder from [last week](https://github.com/mluukkai/webdevelopment-rails/blob/main/week1.md#the-connection-between-controller-and-views): the <code>index</code> controll method renders the index view (which is located in the appropriate directory) at the end of the execution by default.
 The code

 ```ruby
 class RatingsController < ApplicationController